Aydin Palmer flirts with 5-inning no-hitter in Florence's 10-0 win over Horry

-FLORENCE, S.C. -- Florence pitcher Aydin Palmer flirted with a five-inning no-hitter, and Post 1 kept its offensive momentum from the NC/SC Challenge with Thursday's five-inning, 10-0 win over League 2 leader, Horry, at American Legion Field.
+FLORENCE, S.C. − Florence pitcher Aydin Palmer flirted with a five-inning no-hitter, and Post 1 kept its offensive momentum from the N.C./S.C.
+Challenge with Thursday's 10-0 win over League 2 leader, Horry, at American Legion Field.

 Palmer walked the game's leadoff batter, and later allowed a single to start the top of the fifth for Post 111's lone hit.
 After Palmer fanned the next batter in the fifth for his seventh strikeout of the game, he was taken out because of a pitch count.